OpenTaal/alphabetical-sort/README.md

 # alphabetical-sort

 ## Introduction

+Visually looking up words in a large dictionary, glossary or index can be done efficiently when these are ordered in an alphabetical way.
+Likewise, a dozen suggestions offered by autocompletion are effective when the lexicographical ordering places related words near each other.

-Visually looking up words in an alphabetically sorted word list or dictionary requires a practical sorting algorithm.
-However, to sort alphabetically in a language-specific way for lexicographical purposes is far from trivial, in particular when special characters and diacritical marks need to be taken into account.
+To sort alphabetically in a practical language-specific way is however far from trivial.
+This is in particular when numerals, spaces, hyphens, special characters and diacritical marks need to be taken into account.
+Additionally, different regional conventions exist when ordering diacritics, capitals and proper names.

-Standard alphabetic sorting provided by programming languages is not suitable for this purpose, even when a localised sorting is enabled.
-It will be demonstrated that a custom sorting algorithm is needed to solve this problem when sorting for example for the Dutch language.
+A simple alphabetic sorting provided by most programming languages is unsuitable for this purpose.
+As will be demonstrated, sorting a well-constructed reference list will, firstly, document specific ordering requirements, and secondly, give insight to existing sorting algorithms.

+The aim in this project is not to develop a custom algotihm necessarily.
+Using an existing standard sollution will be aimed for as much as possible for reasons of compatability and maintainability.
+Hence, allowing minor changes in the requirements when needed to keep this approach.

-This project offers the test-driven development of such alphabetical sorting algorithm by a community of computational linguistics and offers the implementation under an MIT license.
+This project offers a test-driven selection and customisation of an alphabetical sorting algorithm, primarily aimed at the Dutch language.
+The joint effort of computational linguistics, lexicographers and language enthousiasts is reflected in the result of this project.
+This project is offered under an MIT license.
+Any external software used falls naturally under their respective licenses.

-The implementation of the alphabetical sorting algorith delivered by this project can be used directly in the provided implementation.
-Additionally, this implementation can also be used as a reference for implementations the algorithm in other programming languages.
-At the moment only Dutch (nl) is supported.

 ## Problem

 Default sort algorithm on most operating systems, especially UNIX-bases systems, will use the sort order as defined in the locale.
-For most Western locales such as English, Dutch and German, the sort order is defined in the locale [iso14651_t1_common](http://sourceware.org/git/?p=glibc.git;a=blob;f=localedata/locales/iso14651_t1_common;hb=HEAD) of the GNU C Library also known as glibc.
-The command-line tool [sort](http://en.wikipedia.org/wiki/Sort_%28Unix%29) from the coreutils package uses this localised sort order.
+For most Western locales, such as English, Dutch and German, the sort order is defined in the locale [iso14651_t1_common](http://sourceware.org/git/?p=glibc.git;a=blob;f=localedata/locales/iso14651_t1_common;hb=HEAD).
+This and other locale definitions are part of the GNU C Library also known as glibc.

+The command-line tool
+[sort](http://en.wikipedia.org/wiki/Sort_%28Unix%29) from the coreutils package uses this localised sort order.
 However, when sorting the reference set for this project, [reference-sorted.txt](https://github.com/OpenTaal/alphabetical-sort/blob/master/reference-sorted.txt), one of the results the results are satisfactory.

 When it is used for default sorting, the result is [coreutils-sort.txt](https://github.com/OpenTaal/alphabetical-sort/blob/master/coreutils-sort.txt) and the difference with the reference is [coreutils-sort.diff](https://github.com/OpenTaal/alphabetical-sort/blob/master/coreutils-sort.diff).
 Note TODO (that sort places 100 before 10 and interchanges smorgåsbord with smörgåsbord.)